effector/effector/website/client/blog/2020-10-22-Effector-beginner-guide.md

 So, in the root of the folder with all business logic, we create a root init-file, import into it init files from all responsibility scopes.
 Then we import this root file into the root of the application and initialize the graph of the entire application statically!

 Have we built a graph?
 It turns out that we have.

-P. S. If you feel that the responsibility scope files are starting to grow a lot, it's not a bad approach, but rather you missed the moment when the responsibility scope turned into several ones.
+P.S.
+If you feel that the responsibility scope files are starting to grow a lot, it's not a bad approach, but rather you missed the moment when the responsibility scope turned into several ones.

+P.P.S I also described in a more detailed way [here](https://effector.dev/docs/conventions/best-practices/)

 ## Reuse and environment dependent code

 From time to time, there are situations where we may use some features for our dataflow or even events for multiple responsibility scopes.

 What can we do?
 Where to put it?
 In utils?
-No way!
+*No way!*
 We have a responsibility scope called app!
 Just like the others, it stores a code specific to the responsibility scope called the application.

 The same story with bindings.
 Bindings for the reaction provide such a thing as Gate.
 Where to create them?
 In a specific responsibility scope or in a view?